jcheng5/pqantimalarials/README.md

 poor-quality antimalarials in sub-Saharan Africa presented in:

 > J. Patrick Renschler, Kelsey Walters, Paul Newton, Ramanan Laxminarayan
-> "Estimated under-five deaths associated with poor-quality antimalarials
+> ."Estimated under-five deaths associated with poor-quality antimalarials
 > in sub-Saharan Africa".
 2014.
 Paper submitted.

 The pqantimalarials package only has one function, and this function